 Types of life-income gifts

 Charitable-remainder trusts pay income to the donor (or a designate) for life, then distribute the remaining principal (the “charitable remainder”) to Curtis.
 The trust must pay the non-charitable beneficiary (usually the donor) either a fixed percentage of the value of the trust determined once-a-year (a unitrust) or a fixed amount based on the initial gift (an annuity trust).
 Charitable remainder trusts are the most flexible of all charitable life-income plans.
-At Curtis, a charitable remainder trust can be established with a gift of $100,000 and up.
+For donors over the age of 55 who fund their trust with a minimum gift of $100,000, Curtis will serve as Trustee at no cost to the donor.

 The Curtis Pooled Income Fund is a trust created by Curtis that pools and invests contributions and pays participants their share of income from the fund.
 A pooled income fund resembles a mutual fund in some ways, but following the death of the income beneficiary, his or her share of the fund is transferred to Curtis’s endowment.
 The Pooled Income Fund provides many of the benefits of a charitable remainder trust without the start-up expenses.
 The minimum initial gift to the Pooled Income Fund is $5,000, and minimum age of the income beneficiary is fifty-five.
 Donors may make additional gifts of $1,000 or more to the fund at any time.
 Please request "Information About the Curtis Pooled Income Fund" and a copy of the Fund's most current annual report.